-Rooted in three-part vocal harmonies, southern twang, and pop hooks, Honey County is a female country trio led by singer/songwriter Dani Rose.
+Rooted in three-part vocal harmonies, pop hooks, southern twang, and California cool, Honey County is a female country trio featuring Dani Rose, Devon Jane and Katie Stump.

-Genuine fans of the country music tradition, the members of Honey County have also paid tribute to their influences, creating covers of songs like Little Big Town's "Girl Crush" (whose video earned more than 122,000 views on YouTube) and Garth Brooks' "People Loving People" (whose recording notched nearly half a million spins on Spotify).
-They've created even more of a stir with their own music.
-Produced by Ryan Williams (Kelly Clarkson, Train, P!nk, Adam Lambert), Honey County's self-titled debut EP spawned the single "99 Bottles," which received airplay from the SoCal country radio station Go Country 105 and was chosen as a finalist in the station's 34th annual Country Showdown.
-With over 80,000 views on YouTube, the song is a showcase for Rose's voice, Jane's guitar, Stump's harmonies, and the blend of three singers who were meant to perform together.
+Genuine fans of the country music tradition, the members of Honey County have also paid tribute to their influences, creating covers of hit songs like Little Big Town's "Girl Crush" (whose video earned more than 129,000 views on YouTube), Garth Brooks' "People Loving People" (whose recording notched over half a million spins on Spotify), and Maren Morris' "I Could Use a Love Song."
+Even so, they've created more of a stir with their own music.
+Produced by John Spiker and Maks Gabriel, Honey County's first summertime single, "High On The Radio," became one of the first songs to receive airplay on SoCal Country radio station Radio Disney Country in mid-2017.
+Tapped as a trending music video on CMT.com, the song's accompanying video premiered on E!
+News, shining a light on three singers who were meant to perform together.